extreme64/fong_sp/README.md

-# ForC:
+# Fong SP:

-Public-facing component presenting projects.
+Public-facing presenting projects.

-Serves as the user's central point for account management and settings.
+User part - central point for account management and settings.
-Acts as the gateway for users to interact with different applications.
+Acts as the gateway to interact with different applications.

 ## Scalability and Hosting: